progval/upmonitor/docs/dev/protocol.rst

 Protocol
 ^^^^^^^^

-All messages are msgpack-encoding dictionnaries with a `command` entry.
+All messages are msgpack-encoded dictionnaries with a `command` entry.

 On connection, both peers send a `handshake` message, and each replied with a `validate_handshake` message; and finally a `validate_handshake_reply`